ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/covid_19/index.rst

    * - :math:`I_1`
      - Number of infectious individuals in the first infectious state in the population
    * - :math:`I_2`
-     - Number of infectious individuals in the second infected state in the population
+     - Number of infectious individuals in the second infectious state in the population
    * - :math:`R`
      - Number of recovered individuals in the population
    * - :math:`N`